Always Remember Us This Way: Background and release

-Natalie Hemby, Lori McKenna, and Hillary Lindsey (left to right) co-wrote the song with Lady Gaga.
+Lady Gaga co-wrote the track with Natalie Hemby, Hillary Lindsey, and Lori McKenna (pictured left to right).

-"Always Remember Us This Way" was written by Lady Gaga, Natalie Hemby, Hillary Lindsey, and Lori McKenna, and produced by Dave Cobb and Gaga.
-It also features background vocals from Hemby, Lindsey and McKenna.
-Bradley Cooper had approached Cobb for crafting the sound of the album, after listening to the latter's work.
+"Always Remember Us This Way" was written by Lady Gaga, Natalie Hemby, Hillary Lindsey, and Lori McKenna, and produced by Dave Cobb and Gaga for the 2018 film A Star Is Born and its soundtrack.
+In the movie, Ally (played by Gaga) performs the song during a concert with Jackson Maine (portrayed by Bradley Cooper); the performance precedes music producer Rez's approach to her and foreshadows her solo breakthrough.
+The track was released to Italian radio on January 4, 2019, followed by release to French radio two weeks later.

+Bradley Cooper, who also directed the film, approached Cobb for crafting the sound of the album, after listening to the latter's work.
 Cobb flew out to Los Angeles and met Gaga and Cooper for a writing session.
 He played the track "Maybe It's Time" (written by singer-songwriter Jason Isbell), which impressed Gaga and Cooper and set the tone for the soundtrack.
 They asked Hemby, Lindsey and McKenna to come down to Los Angeles and start composing tracks.

-"Always Remember Us This Way" was released to Italian radio on January 4, 2019, followed by release to French radio two weeks later.
-A music video for the song was released previously, showing the sequence from the film when Gaga sings the track after being introduced by Jackson onstage, who sweetly tells her, "I love you, I'll always remember us this way".
+A music video for the song was released on November 8, 2018, showing the sequence from the film when Ally sings the track after being introduced by Jackson onstage, who sweetly tells her, "I love you, I'll always remember us this way".
 A vertical-shaped version of the clip was released to Spotify.
 Brooke Bajgrowicz from Billboard explained that the "reflective video" showed Ally and Jackson "falling in love with each other", while interspersed with scenes of the couple going on a motorbike ride, kissing in a parking lot and performing music together.
 The clip ends with the crowd chanting Ally's name, and Jackson walks over to embrace her.